 Speaking of content, all forms of content marketing should be utilized by eCommerce brands more.
 Any kind of product can benefit from educational, entertaining and engaging resources.

 Content drives traffic and time on-site, it can grow your email list and help segment and tailor it by interest.
 It also helps you explain your product better so people understand it better and are more satisfied with it after buying.

 Some exciting content ideas:

-- Use interactive tools (quizzes, guides, visual tools for playing around with products) to get people’s emails.
+- Use interactive tools (lead quizzes, guides, visual tools for playing around with products) to get people’s emails.
 Then, nurture them with tailored content and offers based on what they were interested in.
 Also, if the tools are fun enough, people will share them on social media, earning you free press.

 - Retarget blog readers on Facebook with content similar to what they have read.

 - Send non-promotional emails post-purchase with content and guides on how to make the best use of the new purchases.
 This will increase customer satisfaction and encourage more orders.

 - Team up with people related to your ideal customer’s interests – musicians, artists, chefs, etc. to expand your content tangentially.
 This tactic might not bring in direct sales but helps you broaden your reach and engagement.

 Retention is an important part of eCommerce marketing.
 It not only means repeat orders from existing customers but also strengthens the relationship and works for referrals and increasing brand awareness.
 This makes it an effective marketing tool apart from being a driver for sales.

 Native Cosmetics, a brand that got acquired by Procter & Gamble after only 2.5 years after launch achieved stellar growth because of customer love and support.
 About 50% of orders were coming from repeat buyers at the time of Native’s acquisition.